dadrian/tldr.fail/index.md

 supporting post-quantum-secure cryptography.
 The TLS protocol contains a mechanism for the server and client to negotiate the cryptographic algorithms used for the connection based on which algorithms are mutally supported by both.
-This means that correctly-implemented servers that have no yet added support for the draft post-quantum algorithms should silently ignore the post-quantum option, and select a different classical algorithm.
+This means that correctly-implemented servers that have not yet added support for the draft post-quantum algorithms should silently ignore the post-quantum option, and select a different classical algorithm.

 TLS ClientHello messages that offer post-quantum cryptography are larger than classical ClientHello messages, and exceed the threshold for transmission in a